 Video has the power to engage the audience and 75% will decide to follow a brand on social media if it has video content.

 As per video content marketing stats, video is the most preferred content type on social media, with 81% of people prefer this format over other types of content including images, text posts, stories, quizzes, and live streaming.
 Video is also the content type that receives the most engagement (74%).

 According to a study conducted back in 2015, barely 25% of customers prefer written or photo ads to video ones.
 Most find it more convenient to sit through a 30-second ad than read through a short paragraph.

-TV as a medium and an advertising tool is slowly on its way out the door.
-Contemporary mediums, such as YouTube, Facebook, Twitter, and other similar platforms have replaced it, and the vast majority chooses to spend their leisure time using them.
+One of the most important video marketing industry trends you should know is that contemporary mediums, such as YouTube, Facebook, Twitter, and other similar platforms have replaced TV, as the vast majority choose to spend their leisure time using them.
 This explains why those who are serious about advertising their products have already made their online presence a priority.
-Modern video popularity definitely has nothing to do with old-fashioned media.

-If you have a video available on your e-commerce site, the data indicates that every tenth user or so will watch the video in its entirety, regardless of which product the video features.
+If you have a video available on your ecommerce site, data shows that every tenth user or so will watch it in its entirety, regardless of the product it features.
 Even though this number might appear low at first, imagine the exposure some brands get on larger platforms, such as eBay, Amazon, or Aliexpress.